Kamahl19/react-starter/DOCS.md

 Ant Design includes a powerful [Form](https://ant.design/components/form/) component including input validations.
 Reusable custom validation rules are defined in [src/common/validations.ts](./src/common/validations.ts) and are available via hook `useValidationRules`.

-Ant Design provides several datetime related components which internally use [Moment.js](https://momentjs.com/) library.
-Moment.js is infamous for its huge size and will be dropped in the next major Ant Design release.
-Until then, Ant Design also supports other smaller datetime libraries such as [Day.js](https://day.js.org/) and allows us to [replace Moment.js](https://ant.design/docs/react/replace-moment) globally.
-This has already been done in this project using [moment-to-dayjs](https://github.com/Dunqing/unplugin-moment-to-dayjs) Vite plugin.

 On top of that, this project already comes with [several components](./src/common/components/) built on top of Ant Design such as:

 - [AdminLayout](./src/common/components/AdminLayout/) is a full-featured, responsive, dashboard layout with sidebar, navigation bar and space for page content